nopnop2002/esp-idf-sx126x/README.md

 ![EBYTE-2](https://user-images.githubusercontent.com/6020549/221332911-92f45aed-0c4e-4623-b0e7-92575ec0d0a9.JPG)

 With this change it work.
+No additional wiring required.
+The pitch conversion base is here.
 ```
 	//float tcxoVoltage = 0.0; // don't use TCXO
 	//bool useRegulatorLDO = false; // use only LDO in all modes